orange divider

 History

 On February 5th, 2003, signifying the move to the Safehouse and a shift in interest to the wider gaming world rather than focussing specifically on Everquest, the slash and ellipses were officially dropped from the GU logo.
-As of April 9th, 2007 the format of the comic was shifted from 300x465 to 600x450.
+On April 9th, 2007 the format of the comic was shifted from 300x465 to 600x450.
 Along with the format shift the logo, and comic type sub- text was removed from the strip.

 Characters